adlnet/xAPI-Spec/xAPI.md

 The following describes alternate syntax for consumers to use only when unable to use the usual syntax for specific calls due to the restrictions mentioned above.
-This altenrate syntax can also be used to GET Statements due to limits on query string length.
+This alternate syntax can also be used to GET Statements due to limits on query string length.

 __Method__: All xAPI requests issued must be POST.
 The intended xAPI method must be included as the only query string parameter on the request.
 (Example: http://example.com/xAPI/statements?method=PUT)

+__Query string parameters__: Any query string parameters other than 'method' must instead be included as a form parameter with the same name.

-__Headers__: Any required parameters which are expected to appear in the HTTP header must instead be included as a form parameter with the same name.
-The value of the Content-Type header for this type of request will be 'application/x-www-form-urlencoded'.
+__Headers__: Any header parameters required by this specification (Authorization, X-Experience-API-Version and Content-Type) which are expected to appear in the HTTP header must instead be included as a form parameter with the same name.

+Other headers not explictly required by this specification should appear in the HTTP header as normal.
+The request should still include a Content-Type header (in the HTTP header) for this type of request with a value of 'application/x-www-form-urlencoded'.
+The Content-Type form parameter will specify the content type of the content within the content form parameter.

 __Content__: If the xAPI call involved sending content, that content must now be encoded and included as a form parameter called "content".
 The LRS will